Lukas Franks PI

 “We’re only teaching lesson to gentleman.
 But don’t worry, no damage.
 See, not even scratch on him.”

-Grunting and panting, I managed to haul myself up on wobbly legs, using the wall for support.
+Grunting and panting, I managed to haul myself up using the wall for support.
 “Thanks,” I croaked, “that was getting uncomfortable.”

 “You are wise guy,” Boris growled at me, “don’t forget lesson.”

-“Enough of this shit,” DS Dahl’s eyes were menacing, “get lost.”
+“Enough of this shit,” the detective’s eyes flashed menacing, “get lost.”

 “Okay, okay, of course,” Vasili said, “take it easy.
 We’ll see you around, DS Shorty.
 Stay out of trouble.”